 Some common courses you can expect in the associate degree program are advanced transmission diagnostics, auto mechanics technology, service management, and alternative fueled and hybrid vehicles.

 The first certificate an auto mechanic needs is either his or her diploma or degree.
-This proves they received their education.
 After that, there are quite a few certification options to choose from.

 - The ASE, or Automotive Service Excellence exam, is the industry standard which determines the skill of the auto mechanic.
 The exam is computer-based and given at specified locations which vary by state.
 Within the ASE is different sections on vehicle types.
 Each section—buses, cars, and trucks—is further divided into eight core certifications per vehicle type.
 The certifications cover engine repair, automatic transmission and axle, manual drive train and axles, suspension and steering, brakes, electrical and electronic systems, heating and air, and engine performance.